crownstone/crownstone-lib-hue-behaviour/documentation/Prioritizer.md

 ### Adding/Updating/Removing behaviours
 To add, update or remove a twilight or behaviour, use one of the following functions:

-`addBehaviour(behaviour: HueBehaviourWrapper, sphereLocation: SphereLocation): number` - This returns the behaviour's index position in the array.
+`setBehaviour(behaviour: HueBehaviourWrapper, sphereLocation: SphereLocation): number` - This returns the behaviour's index position in the array.

 `removeBehaviour(cloudId: string): void`

-`updateBehaviour(behaviour: HueBehaviourWrapper): void`

 ### Prioritizing
 To prioritize the behaviours, call: